Cosmian/CipherCompute/README.md

 ### Run the Computation

 The rust code is going to be pulled on all the machines, compiled and interactively executed.
-When the computation completes (about 30 seconds), Alice screen should display the results
+When the computation completes (about 30 seconds), Alice screen will display the results

+ - column 1: the year
+ - column 2: Alice wealth
+ - column 3: the sum of the 3 wealths
+ - column 4: Alice rank

 ![results_alice](./images/results_alice.png)

+Check Bob and Charlie results on their own instance.

 ## Congratulations and next steps